 - One-off events and separate floats and fee books

-Note that CASHFACTS uses the term Bank Analysis Book instead of Cash Analysis Book.
-See CASHFACTS Bookkeeping.
+Note that CASHFACTS uses the term Bank and Cash Analysis Book – instead of Cash Analysis Book

 Confusion sometimes arises over the distinction between cash and Petty Cash:

 - Cash is money received in the form of coins and notes.
-It should be paid into the bank and recorded in the Bank Analysis Book in the same way as cheques
+It should be paid into the bank and recorded in the Bank and Cash Analysis Book

 - Petty Cash is a float system which is used to pay small expenses.
 The Petty Cash Book is where these payments are recorded